Gerry Schwartz

-Gerald W. Schwartz, OC (born 1941) is the founder, chairman and CEO of Onex Corporation.
-Schwartz has a net worth of US$1.5 billion, according to Forbes.
+Gerald W. Schwartz, OC (born 1941) is the founder and chairman of Onex Corporation.
+Schwartz has a net worth of US$1.5 billion, according to Forbes magazine.

 Early life and career

 Schwartz was born in Winnipeg, Manitoba.
 He graduated from Kelvin High School in Winnipeg.
 He received his B.A. and LL.B. degrees from the University of Manitoba where he became an active brother of the Sigma Alpha Mu fraternity.
 He later received an MBA degree from Harvard University in 1970.